tsipkens/mat-tfer-pma/README.md

 Other scripts, `main_*` are intended to replicate figures in other works and to consider multiple charging.

-## 3. Using the repo in other projects
+## 3. Using this repository in other projects

 This program is designed to be used in other projects.
 The [mat-2d-aerosol-inversion](https://github.com/tsipkens/mat-2d-aerosol-inversion) project, for example, uses this project as a submodule and greatly speeds the generation of kernel required for 2D inversions, as per [Sipkens, Olfert, and Rogak, (2020b)][jas20]).